MooningMod/Ruler-Tech--Viewer/README.md

-# Ruler-Tech--Viewer for SR 2030
+# Tech Tree Viewer & Analyzer for 2030
 a part of the Intelligence Suite

 https://www.youtube.com/watch?v=WDv7UGElNUk